 You can also save energy dollars by wrapping insulation around pipes leading to radiators and convectors.
-Every couple of months, turn the radiators or convectors off, let them cool down, then vacuum them with a crevice attachment and wipe them clean with a damp cloth.
+Every couple of months, turn the radiators or convectors off, let them cool down, vacuum them with a crevice attachment, and wipe them clean with a damp cloth.

-If pipes should happen to freeze, follow these tips before attempting to thaw a pipe:
+If your pipes should happen to freeze, follow these tips before attempting to thaw a pipe!